protobufel/protobuf-el/README.md

 1. `protoc` converts all primitive fields' default values to decimal format, contrary to the spec; we don't.
 However, the resulting `FileDescriptor` and any its descriptors will have the identical values.
 See https://github.com/google/protobuf/issues/61
 2. `protoc` allows the maximum extension range of `536870912` when `message_set_wire_format = true`; we don't.
 See https://github.com/google/protobuf/issues/26
-3. `protoc` serializes custom options differently then Java API.
+3. `protoc` serializes custom options differently from Java API.
 However, the deserialization produces the identical results, i.e. these two forms are equivalent with reguard to deserialization.
 As the consequence, our Java Parser/Builder is identical to any manual FileDescriptorProto construction in Java.
 Regardless, the resulting `FileDecsriptor`s are equal in function in both cases.
 See https://github.com/google/protobuf/issues/59

 Happy coding!